Candy

-Candy, alternatively called sweets or lollies, (Note: "Candy" is used chiefly in Canada and the US, "sweets" in the UK and Ireland, and "lollies" in Australia and New Zealand.) is a confection that features sugar as a principal ingredient.
-The category, also called sugar confectionery, encompasses any sweet confection, including chocolate, chewing gum, and sugar candy.
-Vegetables, fruit, or nuts which have been glazed and coated with sugar are said to be candied.
+Candy, also known as sweets and lollies, (Note: "Candy" is used chiefly in Canada and the US, "sweets" in the UK and Ireland, and "lollies" in Australia and New Zealand.) is a confection that features sugar as a principal ingredient.
+The category, sugar confectionery, encompasses any sweet confection, including chocolate or chewing gum.
+Sugar-glazed vegetables, fruit, or nuts are considered candied.

-Physically, candy is characterized by the use of a significant amount of sugar or sugar substitutes.
-Unlike a cake or loaf of bread that would be shared among many people, candies are usually made in smaller pieces.
-However, the definition of candy also depends upon how people treat the food.
-Unlike sweet pastries served for a dessert course at the end of a meal, candies are normally eaten casually, often with the fingers, as a snack between meals.
-Each culture has its own ideas of what constitutes candy rather than dessert.
+Candy has large amounts of sugar or sugar substitutes, usually made in smaller pieces.
+However, candy also depends upon how people treat the food.
+Often with fingers, people eat them casually as a snack between meals.
+However, each culture has its own ideas of what constitutes candy rather than dessert.
 The same food may be a candy in one culture and a dessert in another.